 Professor Chris Van Den Broeck (bibliography) modified the original warp drive metric and proposed the following line-element:

-where the function B(rs) is chosen as for the region well inside the warp bubble. for the region inside the warp bubble but close to the warp bubble (the transition region... this is where the blown up part joins the regular Alcubierre warp drive).
-B(rs) =1 from near the inner-wall of the warp bubble and outward.
+where the function B(rs) is chosen as for the region well inside the warp bubble, for the region inside the warp bubble but close to the warp bubble (the transition region... this is where the blown up part joins the regular Alcubierre warp drive), and B(rs) =1 from near the inner-wall of the warp bubble and outward.
 The constant can be large and positive.
 Notice that this metric encloses an arbitrarily large volume inside the warp bubble.
 In other words, you can have a small warp bubble (which will therefore require only a small amount of negative energy) but a volume inside the warp bubble which is large enough to hold a spaceship.
 In the spring model of part 1, the picture would be as in the figure below.

 Notice that the region of length L, as well as the compressed and stretched regions, are now much smaller than in the previous diagrams (in 3D it is much more obvious that you are compressing and stretching a smaller region).
 This means that the negative energy requirements will be less.
 In the transition region the energy density is provided by:

 With an appropriate choice of the function B, one may have a sufficiently smooth geometry in the transition region.
 Parts of this region, however, must also possess negative energy but the requirements are much less than in the original model.
 So, here we have a warp drive with a very small "throat" or warp bubble, requiring small negative energies.
 Inside this bubble a transition region exists between the expanded volume interior and the original warp drive interior.
 This transition region requires some positive energy and some negative energy but, as mentioned above, these requirements are much less than in the unmodified warp drive.